 Private foundations have no shareholders but endowment property.
 They are represented by a board.
-A private foundation can be voluntarily listed in the index of German foundations.
-According to the reform of the German law of foundations, a national register of foundations visible to the public will be installed as of 2025.
+A private foundation can be voluntarily listed in the index of German Foundations and is listed in the register of the associated federal state (so- called 'Stiftungsverzeichnis').
+According to the reform of the German law of foundations, a national register of foundations visible to the public will be installed as of 2026 (so-called 'Stiftungsregister').
 Registration in the transparency register along with their beneficial owners is compulsory, as long as the foundation's registered office is within Germany.
-The transparency register is visible to the authorities and, under certain circumstances, the public.
+The reporting obligation does not apply to foundations under public law.
+Since the implementation of the 5th EU Money Laundering Directive there is an extended public access to the Transparency Register without the need for a legitimate interest.
+However, inspection is limited to certain data while public authorities and, in some cases, credit institutions and others have a full right of inspection.

-20. What information is required to be made available to the public regarding such structures and the ultimate beneficial ownership or control of such structures or of private assets generally?
+21. What information is required to be made available to the public regarding such structures and the ultimate beneficial ownership or control of such structures or of private assets generally?

-Besides type and scope of the relevant economic interest the transparency register must show the name, date of birth and place of residence of the ultimate beneficial owner, if this information is not available from any other national register, e.g. the trade register.
+Besides type and scope of the relevant economic interest the transparency register must show the name, date of birth, nationality and place of residence of the ultimate beneficial owner.
+Previously, the transparency register only contained entries if there were no entries available in other registers, such as the trade register.
+In the future all companies must positively report their beneficial owners to the transparency register regardless of whether the company is already subject to reporting obligations under other public registers.